Department Contact Information:

 Certification: The Butte College Law Enforcement Academy conforms to standards for certification by P.O.S.T.
 Upon successful completion of the academy program, the student is eligible to apply for entry-level positions as a law enforcement officer anywhere in the state of California.

-Time: Typically, class is held from 7:00 a.m. to 4:00 p.m. either Monday through Friday or Tuesday through Saturday, depending on program training needs.
+Time: Class is typically held from 7:00 a.m. to 4:00 p.m. either Monday through Friday or Tuesday through Saturday, depending on program training needs.
 Some training sessions are required to be conducted during hours of darkness, so training hours will be adjusted accordingly.

 Requirements: High school diploma from an accredited high school or GED.
 Admission to the program requires a minimum college cumulative Grade Point Average of 2.0.
 No felony convictions.
 No convictions that would prohibit you from possessing a firearm.
 Possess a valid Driver License, without current or recent suspensions.
 Pass P.O.S.T.
 Entry-Level Law Enforcement Test Battery (PELLET-B) exam with a score of 42 or higher.
 Pass the Pre-Law Enforcement Academy Physical Training Test 1.5 mile run in 15 minutes or less.
 Attend a Law Enforcement Academy Orientation.
 Possess a Butte College Student ID number.